Nadine-Schmitt/bachelorThesis-nadischm/README.md

 ## Training and Evaluation
 ### Word related evaluation task
+The word related task is based on the idea that the similarity between two words can be measured with the cosine similarity of their word embeddings.
+A list of word pairs along with their similarity rating, which is judged by human annotators, have to be provided and  following goldstandards are used:

 - Similarity353 (English, German, Italian)
 - Relatedness353 (English, German, Italian)
 - MEN (English)